Create container home plans in minutes, not hours

 Draw Container Home Floor Plans in Minutes

-2D Floor Plans
+2D Container Home Floor Plans

-3D Floor Plans
+3D Container Home Floor Plans

 3D floor plans take your project presentation to the next level.
 These show an enhanced view of the layout from a bird’s-eye view.
 With these types of plans, clients get a better feel for the final look of their container home since they can see the furniture layouts, color schemes, and surface textures.
 Cedreo saves you loads of time with this step since it creates a 3D plan simultaneously as you draw in 2D.Learn more about 3D Floor Plans

 Include photorealistic visualizations in your project proposals and you stand out as a housing professional.
 Give clients a first-person view from inside their future container home.
-With the 3D renderings you create with Cedreo, your clients can envision their home in full detail with accurate lighting and realistic textures.Learn more about 3D Renderings
+With the 3D renderings you create with Cedreo, your clients can envision their homes in full detail with accurate lighting and realistic textures.Learn more about 3D Renderings

 Container House Plan Examples

-5 Important Container House Floor Plan
+2D Container House Floor Plan